-Azerbaijan captured the city of Zangilan and 24 villages in different regions of Nagorno-Karabakh conflict.
-President of the country Ilham Aliyev stated this during a press conference about the Nagorno-Karabakh war, reports Turkish news agency Anadolu Ajans.
-“Before it’s too late, Yerevan must withdraw its troops from Nagorno-Karabakh region in Azerbaijan.
-We will continue to drive the invaders,” Aliyev said.
+Azerbaijan captured the city of Zangilan and 24 villages in different regions Nagorno-Karabakh.
+President of the country Ilham Aliyev stated this, reports Turkish news agency Anadolu Agency.

-According to Aliyev, six villages of the Fizuli region, seven – Jebrail, five – Khojavend, and six – Zangilan regions were liberated from the Armenian occupation.
+According to Aliyev, six villages of Fizuli region, seven – Jebrail, five – Khojavend and six – Zangilan regions were liberated from the Armenian occupation.

 According to the newspaper, the Zangilan region, which is located in the south-west of Azerbaijan, has been under the control of Armenia since October 23, 1993.